 Jeff shrugged.
 "He was just a kid… brave, didn't play his name up, or act all better than everyone.
 Every Marine in the team respected him.
 I'm more sorry he's as busted up as I am, even if I did save his life.
 Some life."

-Ryder sighed and pulled an OSC out of his shirt pocket.
+Ryder sighed and pulled an OSD out of his shirt pocket.
 "Here, slot this and you'll get an idea of what we're on about."

 Jeff took it and inserted into his omni-tool, which hummed quietly for a second.
 He spoke.
 "VI, internal playback, HUD and aural implant only."

-Data scrolled across his vision, the shape of a planet – blasted, gray, dead – hanging in a lurid greenish tinted nebula, with data points neatly listed down the side.
+Data scrolled across his vision, the shape of a planet – blasted, gray, dead – hanging in a lurid greenish-tinted nebula, with data points neatly listed down the side.
 A strong, elegant female voice spoke.
-"PROEJCT HERMES is a Omega-Level project that performs investigations into listed sites that are believed to be of pre-Prothean, pre-Inusannon or in some cases even pre-Griannon antiquity.
-Most such sites have been serially and repeatedly picked over and excavated but we have discovered some which remain undisturbed."
+"Project HERMES is an Omega-Level project that performs investigations into listed sites that are believed to be of pre-Prothean, pre-Inusannon, or in some cases, even pre-Griannon antiquity.
+Most such sites have been serially and repeatedly picked over and excavated but we have discovered some which remain undisturbed.

 "As of 1900 sixteen days ago, the primary HERMES team, Argicida, failed to report in after investigation of planet RHO-19-Theta Eleven.
-Preliminary data indicated recovered ruins and possible archaotech in excess of six million years old.
+Preliminary data indicated recovered ruins and possible archaeotech in excess of six million years old.
 Secondary teams Eriounios and Dolios were dispatched fourteen days ago to investigate.
-Both teams reported multiple anomalous data entries, energy readings, and possible disruptions of VI's.
-Contact was lost at 2200 nine days ago upon their descent to RHO-19-Theta Eleven."
+Both teams reported multiple anomalous data entries, energy readings, and possible disruptions of VIs.
+Contact was lost at 2200 nine days ago upon their descent to RHO-19-Theta Eleven.

-"Per Procedure Tammuz, a combat drop of expendible assets has been authorized to Intercession pending approval from Admiral Kurgan and Major Ryder.
+"Per Procedure Tammuz, a combat drop of expendable assets has been authorized to Intercession pending approval from Admiral Kurgan and Major Ryder.
 Assets are not required nor allowed to be fitted with stock HERMES security measures, hypnotic controls, or cortex bombs.
-As we do not have any idea what is presently on RHO-19-Theta Eleven, it is strongly suggested the individuals be prepared for technology from GOI-227 (Arcann Hegemony), GOI-941 (Pentafar Alignment), or worst case scenario, GOI-545 (Codename: Reapers). "
+As we do not have any idea what is presently on RHO-19-Theta Eleven, it is strongly suggested the individuals be prepared for technology from GOI-227 (Arcann Hegemony), GOI-941 (Pentafar Alignment), or, worst-case scenario, GOI-545 (Codename: Reapers).

 "This is Admiral of the Green Synthia Vandefar, authorization code Beta-Alpha-Beta-Sixteen-Gamma."